kparc/kcc/README.md

 A good example of how adverbs replace loops is `sum`.
 Say, we have an input `in:1 2 3 4 5`, and what we want is a sum of its elements.
-Thinking in implicit loops suggests something like that:
+Thinking in implicit loops suggests something like:

 ```c
 int sum(int[]in){